 What is Important for a Short Person Buying an Office Chair

-There is no set height that you have to be, however, its important to keep in mind your chair should fit you comfortably.
+There is no set height that you have to be, however, it’s important to keep in mind your ergonomic office chair should fit you comfortably.
 This includes the seat height and the distance between where your knees bend and where the end of the chair is.
 It’s best to have a little bit of space between the end of the chair seat and where your knees bend.
 Your feet should be able to touch the floor.